haxiomic/dts2hx/README.md

    The idea of generating Haxe externs from `.d.ts` files is not new, [ts2hx](https://github.com/Simn/ts2hx) for instance was started 5 years ago already.
 However, this turned out to not be viable because it implemented a TypeScript parser in Haxe.
 The maintenance effort required turned out to be too great since TypeScript is evolving quickly.

    This project takes the _opposite_ approach and hooks into the TypeScript compiler API, which simplifies future maintenance a lot.

+# Building and Contributing

+- Install haxe 4.1.x
+- Build with `haxe build.hxml`
+- To work on the project, use vscode with the [haxe extension](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe) and optionally install [Trigger Task on Save](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave) so that the project is compiled every save

 # Roadmap